BalashovAD/parsecpp/README.md

 ```
 maybe :: Parser<A> -> Parser<std::optional<A>>
 ```
-Parser is always return Success.
+This parser always returns Success.
 Rollback stream if it cannot parse `A`.

 ```c++
 auto parser = charIn('A').maybe(); // Parser<std::optional<char>>